 Avoid soft, and those with blemishes or soft spots on the skin.
 Kiwano, like banana, are rare fruits which are susceptible to chill injuries.

-Take care while handling sharp spiked melons as they may inflict stabbing injury on hands.
+Take care while handling sharply spiked melons as they may inflict stabbing injury on hands.

 At home, wash the fruit in cold running water and mop dry using a soft towel.
 To prepare, trim away top calyx and tips.
 Using a paring knife, cut the fruit in half lengthwise.
 Scoop seed-filled juicy pulp using a spoon.
 You can also cut it into slices or wedges to eat like a melon.